nolash/go-vise/README.md

 ## Reference implementation

-This repository provides a `golang` reference implementation for the `festive` concept.
+This repository provides a `golang` reference implementation for the `vise` concept.

 In this reference implementation some constraints apply